AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 </style>
 ```

-If it's not already obvious, `@apply` is a jailbreak that goes against Tailwind's founding and guiding principles.
-What's the difference between using `@apply` and just using the CSS rules that correspond to your utility classes?
-There *is* no difference—except now, you've defeated the point of using a utility CSS framework in the first place, and you're better off just writing vanilla CSS to begin with.
+However, `@apply` defeats the purpose of using a utility CSS framework in the first place.
+Not only are you generating more output CSS now because those Tailwind rulesets are getting duplicated, but you're also going back to the semantic CSS paradigm, which is supposedly bad.
+If you find yourself needing to use `@apply`, you're better off just writing vanilla CSS with custom properties.
+[Adam himself doesn't recommend using @apply](https://twitter.com/adamwathan/status/1226511611592085504?lang=en) and instead suggests that you compose your Tailwind classes with components.

-Tailwind adds this weird layer of redundancy to your code, forcing you to repeat `flex`, `mx`, and `py` in your HTML classes rather than repeating the *same exact things* but in CSS.
-What do you gain from this, except that you don't have to give your components meaningful class names?
+Tailwind adds this sort of redundancy to your code, forcing you to repeat `flex`, `mx`, and `py` in your HTML classes rather than repeating the *same exact things* but in CSS.
+What do you gain from this, except that you don't have to come up with class names?
 Your utility classes are atomic building blocks, sure, but so are CSS property-value pairs.
-It's an **unnecessary abstraction**.
+It's an unnecessary abstraction.

 In his article on utility classes and semantic CSS, Adam only begins to explore an alternative approach to Semantic CSS when he realizes that semantics can lead to repeated CSS spread across multiple classes, with no way to reconcile the shared bit of code while keeping the semantics bit intact.
-The irony of Tailwind is that it claims to solve this problem of repetition in CSS, as well as the problems inherent in Semantic CSS.
-But it doesn't solve anything.
-It decides to marry our HTML and CSS and keep them in a single place since the "semantic" approach is strictly coupled anyway, so we may as well go with the flow.
+The proposed solution is to co-locate your markup and styling since the "semantic" approach is strictly coupled anyway.

 But this really isn't any better than writing CSS directly, and it's no more maintainable than directly applying inline styles.
-Instead of repeating styles in your CSS, **you're now repeating them in your HTML** through class names.
+Because instead of repeating styles in your CSS, **you're now repeating them in your HTML** through class names.
 In fact, you're likely repeating yourself three, four, possibly *many more* times now because you can't chain selectors or take advantage of new CSS selectors like `:is` or `:where`.

 {% aside %}
   **Edit**: I still stand by my original points here, but I'd like to note that Tailwind has a very strong appeal for one key reason: It reduces a set of infinitely many property-value pairs to a strict set of finite design tokens to keep you in check so that you're not plucking arbitrary values out of thin air.
 This is always a good thing.
 However, consider whether you really need Tailwind.
 Vanilla CSS (and CSS preprocessors) already offer variables (in CSS land, we call them custom properties).
 As long as you create your own design tokens/theme variables, you shouldn't ever run into this issue.
 In fact, this is how Tailwind operates under the hood.